Extremal metrics on toric surfaces: K a hler geometry on toric surfaces

 \begin{defn} Let $K$ be a smooth function on $\bar\Delta$.
 It is called {\em edge-nonvanishing} if it does not vanish on any edge of $\Delta$.
-That is to say, for any edge $\ell$ there exists a point $\xi^{(\ell)}$ on the edge such that $K(\xi^{(\ell)})\not=0$. \end{defn}
+That is to say, for any edge $\ell$ there exists a point $\xi^{(\ell)}$ on the edge such that $K(\xi^{(\ell)})\not=0$. \end{defn} In our papers, we will always assume that $K$ is edge-nonvanishing.